simoniz0r/spm/README.md

 Dependencies: coreutils, tar, bc,  wget (bc and wget are bundled in the AppImage release)

-It is recommended that you use spm to install the AppImage or tar version of spm by executing `/path/to/spm -ai spm` for the AppImage or `/path/to/spm -ti spm` for the tar version.
+It is recommended that you use spm to install the AppImage or tar version of spm by executing `/path/to/spm -i spm`.
 This will allow spm to upgrade itself when a new version is released.

 Usage: spm [option] [package]